 In particular, depending on the context of the use of the author vector, the author vector can characterize one or more of the communication style of the author, the author’s personality type, the author’s likelihood of selecting certain content items, and other characteristics of the author.”

-I also recently wrote about a patent application that classified websites based on what Google search engineers were calling Website Representation Vectors.
+I recently wrote about a patent application that classified websites based on what Google search engineers called Website Representation Vectors.
 I posted about that patent in Google Using Website Representation Vectors to Classify with Expertise and Authority.

-This kind of identification and classification of authors, speakers, and websites, and the use of features that help to identify and classify those is part of a new trend from Google.
+This kind of identification and classification of authors, speakers, and websites and the use of features that help identify and classify those are part of a new trend from Google.
 It fits in with indexing real-world objects that were the aim behind Google’s knowledge graph launched in 2012.
-Google wants to index actual speakers and authors and websites treating each as an entity, understanding, and indexing each of those based upon the features which make them unique.
+Google wants to index actual speakers and authors, and websites, treating each as an entity, understanding and indexing each of those based upon the features which make them unique.

 Speaker Identification Vectors